 - Time and number of contact points from initial call to close

-Once you’ve figured out your what (goals), who (ICP), and why (compensation), it’s time to answer ‘how.’
+Once you’ve figured out your what (goals), who (ICP), and why (compensation), it’s time to answer “how.”
 A sales playbook and/or training set should be created to onboard new employees, highlight brand identity, provide resources for outreach, and so on.
 How do you want your reps to sell?
 What do they need to know from prospecting to closing?

 If you’re a home-grown MSP and much of this type of information lives in the head of the owner, it’s time for it to come out.
-Without these things, your sales reps will certainly not be able to reach the established goals, and you’ll have to deal with the mess of high turnover and low sales.
+Without these things, your sales reps will certainly not be able to reach established goals, and you’ll have to deal with the mess of high turnover and low sales.

 About the Author:

 Liz Mellem has been a freelance copywriter for over three years in the technology, education, and alternative medicine industries.
 She produces content, sales collateral, and email marketing campaigns that contribute to digital marketing strategies for sales growth and brand awareness.
 In her free time, Liz enjoys reading, exploring Austin, and Netflix with her cat, Harlem.